Bio-based building materials: Timber and earth

 Among bio-materials, timber, as part of a long, preindustrial history of buildings, has always received the main attention from policy and industry and, in recent years, it has been mainly advocated by researchers and policymakers to replace concrete, iron and steel in the construction sector.
 Indeed, modular timber construction, such as Plywood, Laminated Veneer Lumber (LVL), Panels, Cross Laminated Timber (CLT), allows for storing a significant amount of carbon in the structure (50% of the mass) and releases significant less GHGs into the atmosphere compared with mineral-based construction.
 Moreover, wood is considered highly recyclable, as it enables several reuse options.

 However, it is important to consider that the climate benefit associated with biogenic carbon storage is only achieved when replaced by the growth of another tree, which normally takes decades.
-Therefore, even if still representing a renewable resource, within a short time horizon, such as 2050, timber construction can't be climate neutral.
+Therefore, even if still representing a renewable resource, within a short time horizon, timber construction cannot be climate neutral.
 Moreover, in the European context, studies have shown that there is an insufficient quantity of timber to meet the expected demand if there were to be a complete shift towards a timber-based built environment.

-Due to its strength, durability, non-combustibility, and ability to enhance indoor air quality, also rammed earth has been largely used in construction, starting from the 16th and 17th centuries.
+Rammed earth has also been largely used in construction due to its strength, durability, non-combustibility, and ability to enhance indoor air quality, starting in the 16th and 17th centuries.
 With the advent of the Industrial Revolution, however, standardizing earthen materials became difficult, making it challenging to utilize them as effectively as concrete and bricks.

 Nowadays, because of low embodied carbon, availability, safety, and thermal characteristics of these building materials, they become a particularly attractive alternatives to more traditional ones.
 Moreover, there is the potentiality to circumvent disadvantages, such as on-site weather-dependency, by using prefabricated elements and innovative manufacturing processes.
 In this regard, the Austrian company Erden has developed a technique to prefabricate rammed earth wall elements that can be stacked to construct large-scale buildings.
 The Belgian BC Materials, instead, transforms excavated earth into building materials, with the production of earth blocks masonry, plasters and paints.

 Moreover, the use of additive manufacturing enters the debate as a method with the potentiality to enhance the level of quality in detailing, accuracy, finishing, and reproducibility, while reducing labour needs and increasing in pace.
-In this regard, a recent collaboration between Mario Cucinella Architects and Wasp, an Italian company specialised in 3D printing, has resulted in the first 3D-printed, fully circular housing constructions made by earth, called TECLA.
+In this regard, a collaboration between Mario Cucinella Architects and Wasp, an Italian company specialised in 3D printing, has resulted in the first 3D-printed, fully circular housing constructions made by earth, called TECLA.